ssbc/ssb-friends/README.md

 # ssb-friends

-*Calculates the SSB social graph in SSB based on "contact" messages (such as follows and blocks), and provides APIs for you to query the social graph.*
+*Calculates the SSB social graph based on "contact" messages (such as follows and blocks), and provides APIs for you to query the social graph.*

 Based on [dynamic-dijkstra](https://github.com/dominictarr/dynamic-dijkstra)
 module, see its Readme for an in-depth discussion of the algorithm.